naomifridman/Mine-Tweets-Google-Cloud-BigTable/GC_setup_guid.md

 **Pay attention: choose "Individual" in account type !**<br>
 Insert you credit card, accept terms of service.<br>
 **Prepaid credit cards are not acceptable**<br>
-3. Enable the Google Cloud APIs needed for this example<br>
-GCP menu->API & Services->Dushboard<br>
-Make sure your project is selected<br>
-You get a page with long list of applications.
-Chose the APIs needed for this Project, and enable the one by one.<br>
-For this MapReduce example, you need to Enable:
-* Compute Engine API
-* Cloud BigTable API
-* Cloud BigTable Table Admin API
-* Google Cloud DataProc API
-* Cloud BigTable Admin API

 ## Step 2.
 Create VM Instance
 Here you create an instance, and from its SSH you will run the project.<br>